 Things to Do & Must-See Attractions in Gauteng

-The injustice, cruelty and day-to-day absurdities of white minority rule are impressively detailed in Johannesburg’s Apartheid Museum.
-“Apartheid”, meaning “separateness” in Afrikaans, was officially in operation from 1948 to 1994, though segregation had been a cornerstone of South African politics since the country’s inception.
+The Apartheid Museum details the injustice, cruelty, and absurdities of white minority rule in South Africa.
+Apartheid, meaning “separateness” in Afrikaans, was officially in effect from 1948 to 1994, though segregation had been a cornerstone of South African politics since the country’s inception.
 The museum is dedicated to helping South Africa overcome its oppressive past and look toward the future.

 More Things to Do in Gauteng

 Built for irrigation purposes in the 1920s, Hartbeespoort Dam created a reservoir and a recreation hot spot that now draws visitors to what has become a small resort town.
 Nestled in the Magaliesberg, Hartbeespoort offers a mountain escape complete with scenic views and everything from cruises to paragliding.

 Set among the rocky hills and bushland outside Johannesburg, Aha Lesedi, an African lodge and cultural village is made up of traditional homesteads and provides an opportunity to meet people from Zulu, Xhosa, Pedi, Ndebele, and Basotho origins.
 Lesedi reflects the diversity of South Africa’s original inhabitants with elements from many tribal cultures.